FancyBaguette/FancyBaguette.github.io/README.md

 ## **📁 Legacy folder**

-Folder containing the old website
+Folder containing the old website / previous iterations of it.